 Integrated Design Environment Improves Productivity

 The unified analysis environment in the PrimeTime Suite enables designers to perform complete timing, signal integrity, timing constraint, power and variation-aware analysis in a single environment.
-This improves designer productivity, reduces set-up steps, as well as minimizes the number of interface files created and used.
+This improves designer productivity, reduces set-up steps, and minimizes the number of interface files created and used.
 It also leads to faster time-to-results because identical operations, such as timing and slew calculations, are not repeated.
 Costs are minimized by eliminating the need for multiple point tools with associated support costs.

 Fast Turn-around Time

-PrimeTime offers a range of solutions to reduce time required for analysis and signoff.
+PrimeTime offers a range of solutions to reduce the time required for analysis and signoff.
 Highly scalable multicore support reduces the time required for static timing and signal integrity analysis by taking advantage of the runtime benefits of threaded parallel processing.
 Distributed Multi-Scenario Analysis (DMSA) allows multiple scenarios to be run concurrently, which reduces wall clock time and produces a single comprehensive timing report.

 Comprehensive timing and design rule checking, extensive design constraint annotation and delay reporting allow ASIC and COT designers to signoff with confidence knowing that all aspects of their designs have been analyzed.